Archaeology and Anthropology Department (ARC/ANT)

 Careers in archaeology and anthropology

-U.S. News & World Report has ranked anthropologist and archaeologist among the top careers on their Top 10 Best Science Jobs listing for the last several years.
-In 2023, anthropologist was ranked #8 and archaeologist was ranked #9.
-According the the Bureau of Labor Statistics, the median salary for anthropologists and archaeologists is $61,910 (at the Master's degree level), the unemployment rate is only 3%, and the fields are expected to grow over the next ten years.
+U.S. News & World Report has ranked archaeologist and anthropologist and archaeologist among the top careers on their Top 10 Best Science Jobs listing for the last several years.
+According the the Bureau of Labor Statistics, the median salary for anthropologists and archaeologists is $63,940 (at the Master's degree level), and the fields are expected to grow over the next ten years.
 Students can learn more about the variety of careers paths to pursue at the Department Archaeology and Anthropology's resources for students.

 General education writing emphasis